estef150892/Beaglebone-lcd-c/README.md

 # Beaglebone-lcd-c
 library para el beaglebone con una lcd JHD162A

-To the know how to wire the lcd to the beaglebone check the 'Wiring-lcd-bb'
+To know how to wire the lcd to the beaglebone check the 'Wiring-lcd-bb'

 The libraries used for the beaglebone-lcd communication are taken from: https://github.com/nunoalves/BeagleBone-HD44780